Deep Genomics plans for clinical innovation, appoints Peter Barton Hutt as Strategic Advisor

 “I am thrilled to be joining Deep Genomics,” said Hutt, “and to work with the team as Strategic Advisor on Regulatory Affairs.
 As we see more and more data in medicine, from natural histories, to multi-faceted biomarkers, to genome sequencing, it seems clear to me that we will need AI to interpret that data.
 No other company is as far along as Deep Genomics, and if anyone is going to make this happen, they will.”

 About Deep Genomics.
 Deep Genomics is creating a universe of individualized genetic medicines.
 It is building an AI Workbench that its team uses to accelerate all aspects of drug discovery and development, including target discovery, lead optimization and clinical trial design.
 The workbench combines artificial intelligence, machine learning, advanced robotics systems, the latest biomedical data, specialized software systems and high volume data acquisition.
 Deep Genomics is located in the heart of Toronto, next to the University of Toronto, four research hospitals, three medical research institutes, and the AI research labs of Google, Uber and the Vector Institute for Artificial Intelligence.
 Web: www.deepgenomics.com.
-Press: Megan Murphy megan@deepgenomics.com
+Press: Deep Genomics press@deepgenomics.com

 Press Release June 26 2019